Small Business Owner!

 As I wait to get your questions and requests, I have investigated a few things:

 - RECOVERY JOBS!
 Everyone is talking about it.
-A Green Recovery – Look for – Green Recovery – Jobs & Money – Where? …..
+A Green Recovery – Look for – What Is A Green Job?
+Green And Other Colors. …..
 I am going through all my posts to check for Green Jobs & Money toward the recovery. ….
-Already 4 posts showing vacancies!
+Already over 12 posts showing vacancies!

 - Ocean Cleanup is looking for Operators: This is jobs & businesses – NOW.
 Local partners to operate the Interceptors™ that will extract the waste from rivers and bring it to land.
 The operators will work together with responsible waste handlers to sort debris and recycle plastic. >>> Jamaica – Furthering along Ocean Cleanup’s efforts to tackle the world’s 1000 most polluting rivers, the Benioff Ocean Initiative has awarded The Ocean Cleanup $1 million (USD) to deploy an Interceptor in Kingston Harbour, Jamaica in a multi-year project. look here: https://wasterush.info/cleanup-4/